1632 (novel): Reception

 1632 was listed on the Locus Hardcovers Bestsellers List for two months in a row during 2000, topping at number 4, and also later on the Paperbacks Bestsellers List for a single month in 2001 at number 3.

-As of February 2020, twenty years after it was first released, the book has remained in print while still generating small annual royalty payments to the author for print copies sold even though free electronic copies have also been available directly from the publisher for most of that time.
+As of February 2020, twenty years after it was first released, the book has remained in print while still generating small annual royalty payments to the author for print copies sold, even though free electronic copies had also been available directly from the publisher for most of that time.

+The book was translated to Polish in 2006.
+It was reviewed for Nowa Fantastyka (2007/03, p.
+66) by Joanna Kułakowska, who wrote that is a relaxing pleasure read with a number of flaws.
+As its strength, she listed fast-paced action, humor, and light style.
+She criticized it, however, for propaganda-like glorification and idealization of the United States in general, and of its small town working class community in particular (the latter she called "astounding" in its optimism).
+She also noted a "typical American error", referring to the author's lack of understanding of feudal society and its impact on human behavior, for example understating the strength of superstition and Church influence, which resulted in the 17th-century characters of the novel being portrayed as having effectively modern mentality and values, and thus the expected culture shock and difficulty of communications between the visitors from the future and the locals have been unrealistically downplayed.

 Legacy

 The book generated an unusual amount of fan involvement.
-When first contemplating a sequel, Flint decided to throw open the universe—perhaps instigated by reception of fan-fiction on 1632 Tech Manual—and invited other authors to help shape the series milieu and fictional canon and began putting together the anthology Ring of Fire.
+When first contemplating a sequel, Flint decided to throw open the universe—perhaps instigated by reception of fan-fiction on the 1632 Tech Manual section of Baen's online reader forums—and invited other authors to help shape the series milieu and fictional canon and began putting together the anthology Ring of Fire.

 The market for anthologies in fiction is but a small percentage of the market for novels, and the alternate history genre is a smallish niche to begin with—leading publisher Jim Baen to "hold up" the Ring of Fire collection to see if the series would get a boost from New York Times best selling author David Weber, who had just contracted to do five novels with Flint.
 Flint had to set aside several planned projects (the Assiti Shards novels were in outline form at the time) and do some additional co-writing with Weber as Ring of Fire gestated.